 - 12. Constitute committees to increase efficiency and allow deeper focus in specific areas.
-Create committees relevant to the needs of the Company, approve its charter and review/update annually and appoint directors with the right mix of skills and experience. - 13.
+Create committees relevant to the needs of the company, approve its charter and review/update annually and appoint directors with the right mix of skills and experience. - 13.
 Effectively utilize the work conducted by the internal audit, risk management and compliance functions and the external auditors.
-Recognize the value and importance of the assessment of the "independent watchers" in ensuring the safety and soundness of the Company's operations, taking appropriate action on findings and meeting with them regularly to discuss issues identified. - 14.
-In Company structures, define an appropriate corporate governance framework that shall contribute to the effective oversight over entities of the Company.
-Define and establish a suitable governance mechanism to facilitate oversight of the entire Company that includes formulation of policies, practices and structure, periodic review to ensure consistency and maintain its relevance, effective systems to generate and share information and monitor compliance by all entities with governance requirements.
-Understand the company structures, relationship of the entities with the parent and one another, its legal and operational implications, impact of attendant risks exposures on company's capital and funding.
+Recognize the value and importance of the assessment of the "independent watchers" in ensuring the safety and soundness of the company's operations, taking appropriate action on findings and meeting with them regularly to discuss issues identified. - 14.
+In Company structures, define an appropriate corporate governance framework that shall contribute to the effective oversight over entities of the group.
+Define and establish a suitable governance mechanism to facilitate oversight of the entire group that includes formulation of policies, practices and structure, periodic review to ensure consistency and maintain its relevance, effective systems to generate and share information and monitor compliance by all entities with governance requirements.
+Understand the company structures, relationship of the entities with the parent and one another, its legal and operational implications, impact of attendant risks exposures on group's capital and funding.
 Ensure compliance with disclosure and reporting requirements to BSP, governance policies, practices and systems of the parent company. - 15.
-Identify the Company's stakeholders in the community in which it operates or are directly affected by its operations and formulate a clear policy of accurate, timely and effective communication with them. - 16.
 Establish and maintain an alternative dispute resolution system in the Company that can amicably settle conflicts or differences between the Company and its stockholders, and the Company and third parties, including the regulatory authorities.